um-pdavila/acs_docs/docs/pegasus/soft/r.rst

 To run a batch R file on the compute nodes on Pegasus, submit the file to LSF with ``R CMD BATCH filename.R``, with ``filename`` being the name of your R script.
-This can be done using the following (two) command:
+This can be done using the following (two) commands:

 ::